Sun, 03 Oct 2021 16:53:27 +0400

 This unrivaled level of flexibility in terms of subject choice lends itself well to the intensity of the courses, meaning that any A-Levels you choose should be for subjects you (really) like!
 If you're going to be doing only 3-4 subjects for 2 years, they better be good ones.

 While the overall qualification system is called “A-Level”, the qualifications themselves are split into 2 categories: A-Levels and AS-Levels.
 A-Levels are 2-year courses that are graded from a U (insufficient) to A* (distinction), while AS-Levels only last a year and are graded U to A. Some schools will offer you 3 A-Levels and 1 AS-Level course, meaning you only study the AS-Level subject for a year.
 While every A-Level is a 2-year course, the AS-Levels are just the first year of content, and then a test.

 Depending on your school and exam board, you may be offered modular A-Levels.
 These often come in the form of the sciences, such as modular Physics or Biology.
 All modular means is that you will be taking exams on each individual subject module, instead of on all the course content at the end of the year.
 So if you study module 1 for Biology, you will sit a test for that module, and then move on with your life.
 This is opposed to sitting a test with that content and sitting on it for a year until the final exam.

-However, please do note that most schools and exam boards are transitioning towards linear A-Levels, meaning modular courses are going to be on their way out soon.
+However, please do note that some schools and exam boards are transitioning towards linear A-Levels, meaning modular courses may be on their way out soon.

 I'd be remiss if I gave recommendations about the A-Levels to choose.
 The whole point of the A-Levels is to give the power and flexibility to the student.
 With that said however, I do recommend you do any and all subjects required (or recommended) for a specific university or college course you wish to apply to.